top of page

 Getting Your Resume Out there and Getting it Noticed

 Most companies use Applicant Tracking System (ATS) portals to analyze and scan applications, résumés, and CVs to rank and filter the best-suited applicants for vacancy criteria.
-Recruiters typically notice and hone in on definitive results shown as numbers or metrics.
-In a tough job market, you need to stand out, add results or accomplishments to help recruiters and hiring managers visualize your potential for a job they are seeking to fill.
+In a tough job market, you need to stand out and add results or accomplishments to help recruiters and hiring managers visualize your potential for a job they seek to fill.
+Employers want to know “how you can help their company.”
+Adding results of what you did, or the steps it took to achieve an outcome or accomplishments, will convey that.
+Creating an optimized résumé will also show the value you have to offer.a

 Adding Accomplishments to Give You Credibility